jbx-protocol/juice-docs/blog/2023-07-03-project-page-updates/index.md

 ![project page updates](new-project-page.png)

 Project pages on Juicebox have been revamped including a new layout, new checkout experience, and bookmark feature.
-These updates were made possible thanks to PeelDAO, the front-end team managing [juicebox.money](http://juicebox.money), user interviews, and feedback from JuiceboxDAO.
+These updates were made possible thanks to PeelDAO, the front-end team managing [juicebox.money](https://juicebox.money), user interviews, and feedback from JuiceboxDAO.
 You can follow along in this article, or this walkthrough video by Brileigh on the [JBDAO YouTube](https://www.youtube.com/@JuiceboxDAO/videos):

 <iframe width="560" height="315" src="[https://www.youtube.com/embed/LUVi49oAcRQ](https://www.youtube.com/embed/LUVi49oAcRQ)" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For this example, we’re going to look at WAGMI Studios: the creative studio behind all of the juicy art on [juicebox.money](http://juicebox.money).
+For this example, we’re going to look at WAGMI Studios: the creative studio behind all of the juicy art on [juicebox.money](https://juicebox.money).

 ![Banny hero image by Sage Kellyn](banny-pp.png)

-<p class="subtitle">Artwork by [Sage Kellyn](https://twitter.com/SageKellyn) from WAGMI Studios
+<p class="subtitle">Artwork by [Sage Kellyn](https://twitter.com/SageKellyn) from WAGMI Studios</p>

 We’ve simplified the layout and added a new section with key project stats that give you a sense of a project’s activity.
 You can see how many payments have been made, total volume in ETH, and a trending percentage for the last 30 days.